bibindvasu/MachineLearning/README.md

 # MachineLearning Projects

 This repository consists of some of the machine learning exercises which were carried out in the Datamining course.
+I shall keep on adding projects in to this repository

 Loan Prediction Model- To predict the interest rates of loan disbursed using real data Titanic Survivors - To predict the survivors in titanic dataset